 There are problems with both these theories.
 Of course, shortening the length of a day from 24 hours would not have any understandable outcome related to saving people's lives.
 If the length of the tribulation were not knowable or reliable then why give its length half a dozen times in not only counts of days, but months (42) and years (3.5), too?

 As is the case with many difficult passages, it helps to read the verse in question in multiple versions, especially more accurate and accessible modern versions.
 I think HCSB is the most helpful to get to the proper meaning of Jesus' words:

 Mt 24:22 (HCSB) — "Unless those days were limited, no one would survive.
 But those days will be limited because of the elect."

 The meaning is clear that if the Great Tribulation were to go on one day longer, it would be catastrophic to the survival of the planet.
-In other words, the Great Tribulation were allowed to go one day past its 1260 days (Rev 11:3) to a length of 1261 days, the end of all life would happen.
+In other words, if the Great Tribulation were allowed to go one day past its 1260 days (Rev 11:3) to a length of 1261 days, then the end of all life would happen.
 God knows this and "cuts it short."

-So you see, there is no need to manipulate the 70th week date range to make it work out to be an entire 7 years.
+So you see, there is no need to manipulate the 70th-week date range to make it work out to be an entire 7 years.
 We know the start is going to be spring because that's when biblical years start, including a Sabbath year cycle.
 We know the end is going to be in the fall of the Sabbath year six years later because Jesus comes in the fall and "cuts the time short" (Mt 24:22).

-This, then, is why my Revelation Roadmap lists 6.5 year ranges for the 70th week windows and not full 7 year windows.
+This, then, is why my Revelation Roadmap lists 6.5 year ranges for the 70th-week windows and not full 7-year windows.

-Which window it will be is of course something no man knows currently, nor do we need to, really.
-God's end time Elijah prophet will be sure to let us know when it is coming upon us and we need to act.
+Which window it will be is, of course, something no man knows currently, nor do we need to, really.
+God's end-time Elijah prophet will be sure to let us know when it is coming upon us and we need to act.